godsarmy/htmx-nunjucks-example/README.md

 ## Usage

+* Make sure you have go compiler and Launch `make all`.
-* Enter example subdirectory and launch Golang http server with `go run main.go`.
+* Enter example subdirectory and launch http server by `./main`.
 * Open `http://localhost:8080` in browser.

 ## Related Articles